posted by Rory Duffy

 Third Party Risk

 Despite these measures, we continue to see breaches of promises/commitments.
 Nowadays, these are fully evidenced in writing.
-Reasons aside, the only thing we can do at the moment is to publish these breaches; not only to defame the existing offenders and act as a deterrent to potential offenders, but also to communicate these problems to clients and stakeholders.
-For example, agents such as Jason (Book Live Music & Entertainment) and Tim (Essence Music Agency) demand that the lineup booked is exactly the lineup advertised in the publicity materials, whilst failing to acknowledge such risks:
+Reasons aside, the only thing we can do at the moment is to publish these breaches to raise awareness of these problems to the wider world.
+For example, agents such as Jason (Book Live) and Tim (EM Agency) demand that the lineup booked is exactly the lineup advertised in the publicity materials, whilst failing to acknowledge such risks:

 From: "Jason @ Book Live Music & Entertainment"